 What is the Evening College program?

 Martin Methodist College offers a full evening program for the pursuit of a Bachelor’s degree.
 The Evening College program is a convenient and affordable way for working adults to earn a two- or four- year degree while maintaining a full-time job.
 With this program, students must only attend classes two nights each week.
-Classes are held on Monday and Thursday evenings running through eight week sessions.
-Students typically attend two 2.5 hour classes each evening.
+Classes are held on Monday/Wednesday or Tuesday/Thursday evenings running through eight week sessions.
+Students typically attend two classes each evening.
 There are six sessions within a year; therefore applications are accepted year round.
 For students over the age of 21 the ACT exam is not required and the GED is accepted; however, placement testing may be required.

 What does the Evening College Program offer?